Brighton, Boston: Geography

-Brighton is connected to the rest of Boston by the Allston neighborhood.
+Brighton is connected to the rest of Boston by the adjacent neighborhood of Allston.
 It is otherwise surrounded by Cambridge, Watertown, Newton, and Brookline.
 The Charles River separates Brighton from Cambridge and Watertown.
-According to the Census Bureau, Brighton, defined by zip code 02135, has a population of 43,887 and a land area of 2.78 sqmi.
+The unincorporated village of Chestnut Hill, which is located partially in Newton, Brookline, and Boston, is coextensive with Brighton near the Chestnut Hill Reservoir and Boston College campus.
+According to the Census Bureau, Brighton, defined by zip code 02135, has a land area of 2.78 sqmi.

-Brighton is administered jointly with the adjacent neighborhood of Allston (zip code 02134).
-The two are referred to together as "Allston–Brighton " (and by some as "Brighton–Allston"), and (also according to Census Bureau data) have a combined population of 65,276 and a land area of 4.12 sqmi.
+Brighton is broken down into multiple unofficial subdivisions, including Brighton Center, located along Washington Street.
+Oak Square is a residential neighborhood west of Brighton Center, adjacent to the Newton border.

+Brighton is administered jointly at the municipal level with Allston.
 Brighton is generally to the west of Everett, Gordon and Kelton streets.
 As of 2020, the city councilor of Allston-Brighton is Liz Breadon.
-Breadon's predecessor Mark Ciommo held this position from 2007 to 2019.

 Demographics

 As of 2020, the estimated population of Brighton is 48,330.
 The population density is 15,784 per mi^{2}, slightly lower than the citywide average of 16,686 per mi^{2}.
 The median age is 29.3.
 The largest measured age cohort is 25–34, which comprises 36.4% of the population (note: depending on methodology, college students might not be counted).
 60.7% of the population have never been married.

 The population was 65.5% white, 14.9% Asian American, 4.4% black or African American, and nearly 11.1% Hispanic of any race.

 65.5% of Brighton residents graduated from a four-year college.

 As of 2020, the median home price was $542,900 compared with $291,700 for the country as a whole, and the cost of living was 30% higher than the national average.
 Brighton has a comparatively older housing stock.
 The median home age was 67 years and 39.8% of homes were built before 1939.